Most of us have changed the way we consume music, swapping physical formats such as CDs for streaming services such as Spotify and Tidal.

 *Result: Spotify edges it*

 Spotify has also come in conflict with musicians over royalties and the existence of its free tier.
-Taylor Swift pulled her entire catalogue from Spotify in 2014 over "tiny royalty payments", though she's since made up with the Swedish firm (there's no more Bad Blood and Swift is back on Spotify).
+Taylor Swift pulled her entire catalogue from Spotify in 2014 over "tiny royalty payments", though she's since made up with the Swedish firm.

-Tidal says it's "artist owned" and claims to pay the highest percentage of royalties to songwriters in the streaming market.
+Tidal says it is "artist owned" and claims to pay the highest percentage of royalties to songwriters in the streaming market.
 Jay-Z's investment in Tidal has seen some of his albums, including The Blueprint, appear exclusively there – along with Beyonce's Lemonade and Rhianna's Anti albums.

 Spotify, meanwhile, says it doesn't want to limit non-Spotify users users by locking big artists into exclusive deals.
 Either way, all music streaming services will have some gaps in their library – it's best to check before you sign up.